-In a recent industry study, residents were asked about their expectations from their property managers.
+In a recent study run by Buildium, residents were asked about their expectations from their property managers.
 The results were summarized as below:

 Essentially, residents now care less about physical amenities and more about higher service levels, and faster communication.
 For many, this means much faster response times to maintenance calls, and more available services to get connected to instantaneously.

 With this in mind, Latchel has created a virtual concierge service on top of our maintenance coordination services so that we can offer residents more service focused amenities – things like: